Hala-INTJ/Final_Project/README.md

 - Root Mean Square Error
 - Mean Absolute Error

-To split and standardize data, and then fit, predict and evaluate these models, functions were created in [Regression_Models.py]() to iterate over the model types with the same training and test data.
+To split and standardize data, and then fit, predict and evaluate these models, functions were created in [Regression_Models.py](https://github.com/Hala-INTJ/Final_Project/blob/main/ML%20Models/Regression_Models.py) to iterate over the model types with the same training and test data.
 The functions for Neural Network models were parameterized for the number of hidden layers and nodes/layer, activation function and the number of epochs.
 #### Supervised Classification Models

-The classification models were evaluated on their ability to accurately classify a total phosphorus exceedence event.
+The classification models were evaluated on their ability to accurately classify a total phosphorus exceedance event.
 Models which maximized the true-positives (exceedance predicted correctly), and which minimized false-negatives (no exceedance predicted incorrectly) were factors considered important in evaluating their performance.

 For each of the six trains analyzed, the following classifications were evaluated:
 - Logistic Regression (lbfgs)
 - SVC (poly)
-- Descision Tree Classification
+- Decision Tree Classification
 - Random Forest Classification
 - Balanced Random Forest Classification
 - Easy Ensemble Classification